Above: A poster of several kinds of goodeids to be found in Mexico.

 Above: A black adult male.
 But also females can have big black blotches on their body but it concerns mostly males.

 Above: An adult male with less blotches.

-Also these goodeids are best kept at lower till moderate temperatures and a low water current.
+Their tolerance in water temperature was already mentioned.
+But if you'd like to keep them at a steady temperature, it's better to when these goodeids are best kept at lower till moderate temperatures than higher temperatures and a low water current.

 Further on, these goodeids will size up till 5 - 7 cm.